LastPass Review: Quick Expert Summary

 Overall, LastPass’s browser extension ranks among the best I’ve ever used.
 Its auto-save and auto-fill functions work seamlessly, and the ease of importing, exporting, adding, editing, and generating passwords makes it stand out.
 It is user-friendly enough for even complete beginners to quickly figure it out.

-The generator worked perfectly in my tests.
 I tested it by signing up for several new online accounts and using it to generate each new password.
 During each signup, I just had to click on the LastPass logo in the password field (or open the extension and click on the generator), and LastPass would generate a complex password.
-The default password length is 16, but you can generate passwords up to 99 characters long.
-The passwords can contain uppercase letters, lowercase letters, numbers, and symbols.
+The default password length is 15, but you can generate passwords up to 99 characters long.
+I also had the option to choose passwords with uppercase letters, lowercase letters, numbers, symbols, and any combination of the above.
+The only thing it was missing was the ability to generate passphrases like you can with NordPass and Bitwarden.

 Overall, LastPass makes creating secure passwords simple.
 The password generator pops up any time you click on the LastPass logo in the password field, and it offers a lot more functionality than many competing password managers.
-I especially like that LastPass’s password generator offers helpful options like generating passwords that are ‘easy to read’ and ‘easy to say’.

 LastPass offers a wide variety of 2FA options.
-It’s compatible with third-party authenticator apps like Google Authenticator, Microsoft Authenticator, Duo Security, Grid, and the now-defunct Toopher (although Salesforce has acquired Toopher and it’s no longer accepting new users, those who installed the Toopher app before the acquisition can continue using it with LastPass).
+It’s compatible with third-party authenticator apps like Google Authenticator, Microsoft Authenticator, Duo Security, and the now-defunct Toopher (although Salesforce has acquired Toopher and it’s no longer accepting new users, those who installed the Toopher app before the acquisition can continue using it with LastPass).

 All LastPass plans also include LastPass’s Authenticator mobile app — it’s available for Android and iOS and supports 3 different authentication methods, including 6-digit passcodes, SMS сodes, and push notifications.
 LastPass’s premium plans also include compatibility with the USB authenticator YubiKey and fingerprint and smart card readers (free users can use YubiKey for passwordless login, but not for multi-factor authentication).